 If you discover a power steering leak, rather than simply continuing to add fluid every time it gets low, you should fix the problem permanently so you don't have to continue to check your power steering fluid level.
 Replacing lines or seals can be a surprisingly difficult task due to the location of your power steering pump and steering gear or rack.
 The easiest way to seal your leak is to do it from the inside out!

-try this link out for more power steering problems.
+or check this link out for more info on this matter.

 Power steering whining sqreeching Google Search